 Summer of Service 2026 Internship

 • Participants must have prior experience with the Ruhi Institute and have studied Book 1 - Reflections on the life of the Spirit.
-Prior experience animating a junior youth group or teaching a children’s class is also highly encouraged
+Prior experience animating a junior youth group or teaching a children’s class is also highly encouraged but not mandatory for participation

 • Cell phones are asked to be used sparingly and during limited hours.
 This program requires youth to be fully motivated and think of how they can use every opportunity to learn both from the study and their fellow peers.
 We ask that during devotions, study and field time, participants only use their phone for need-based purposes and also limit cell phone use during meals so that they can enjoy the company of their peers.